 Total time: 55 minutes

-Taiwanese Castella is more widely known around the world and has become a go-to sweet dessert for a lot of people.
+Taiwanese Castella is more widely known around the world and has become a go-to sweet treat using honey for a lot of people.

 In Japan, this cake is called kasutera, and it has a basic difference from its Taiwanese counterpart.
 The Japanese version uses bread flour instead of cake flour, leading to a chewier, bouncier texture.